-To Cook sous-vide, only the Max appliance can do it without an immersion sous-vide circulator.
+To Cook sous-vide, you can use some models such as the Max and Duo Crisp appliances you can do it without an immersion sous-vide circulator.
+Refer to your user manual to check if it is possible to cook sous vide with it.
 The first Instant Pot Ultra’s user manual indicated that it was possible to do sous-vide cooking with it but the company has since removed this information from the manual and does not recommend it because the variation of the temperature of +/-5 ° F is not safe as sous-vide cooking requires a stable temperature.
 An immersion sous-vide circulator is recommended for any Instant Pot model which can be used in any of the Instant Pot models as well as a pan on the stove.

 To determine which model suits you, I suggest you consult the online instruction manuals of the different models.